UniExeterRSE/LCAT-archived/docs/network.md

 is the most conservative (and simplest) approach.
-It's worth noting that so far in the data this only seems to occur in one impact, it may be that this simply indicates something that needs tweaking in the network rather than in the literature.
+It's worth noting that so far in the data this only seems to occur in one impact, it may be that this simply indicates something that needs tweaking in the network rather than a problem in the literature.

 ![](images/uncertain-more.png)